 Report noise complaints

-Nuisance noise is loud or persistent noise which causes you ongoing concern or affects your quality of life.
+Nuisance noise is any loud or persistent noise that causes you ongoing concern or affects your quality of life.

 Unlicensed raves or music events

-To hold a rave or music event legally, a public entertainment licence must be obtained from the relevant local authority.
+To legally hold a rave or music event, you must obtain a public entertainment licence from the relevant local authority.

 Ongoing noise issues